oxidecomputer/amd-apcb/README.md

     apcb.delete_token(EntryId::Token(TokenEntryId::Byte), 0, 0xFFFF, 0x42)?;

+If the entry is a struct entry, you can use something like

+    let mut entry = entry.body_as_struct_mut::<memory::DimmInfoSmbus>(0, 0xFFFF)?;
+    entry.dimm_slot_present

+to have the entry represented as a Rust struct.

 In order to update the checksum (you should do that once after any insertion/deletion/mutation):

     Apcb::update_checksum(&mut buffer[0..])?;

 Note that this also changes unique_apcb_instance.

-If the entry is a struct entry, you can use something like

-    let entry = entry.body_as_struct::<memory::DimmInfoSmbus>(0, 0xFFFF)?;
-    entry.dimm_slot_present

-in order to have the entry represented as a Rust struct.

 # Testing